 Applicants are encouraged but not required to group projects into packages of not fewer than 50 Targeted addresses.
 Proposed projects may not each contain address counts exceeding 10% of applicants' existing customers counts in West Virginia and neighboring states.
-Applicants submitting proposals requesting more than \$5,000,000 in grant funding may be asked to divide the proposal.
+Applicants submitting proposals requesting more than \$8,000,000 in grant funding may be asked to divide the proposal.
+Individual proposed projects may not contain Targeted addresses from more than two counties in West Virginia.
+Applicants may, however, submit more than one proposed project containing Targeted Addresses from more than two counties in the aggregate.